 Our caring medical staff is available at all times to ensure the safety and well being of our patients.
 Peninsula Hospital is one of the few facilities in the area that can accept involuntary commitments.

 Peninsula Hospital’s inpatient program is designed to provide 24-hour nursing/physician care and crisis intervention/stabilization services.
-Individuals who are admitted into Peninsula Hospital often require medical observation and regulation of prescription medications.
-Some may seek help because they are severely impaired in their thinking or are suffering from thought disorder.
-Others may be a danger to themselves or others due to suicidal or homicidal thoughts or psychiatric illness.
+Individuals who are admitted into Peninsula Hospital often require medical observation and regulation of prescription medications, because they are a danger to themselves or others due to suicidal or homicidal thoughts or psychiatric illness.

 All of Peninsula’s programs utilize a team approach that combines the diverse talents of our psychiatrists, psychologists, nurses, family therapists and activity therapists for effective treatment plans and interventions.
 Together, these professionals develop a treatment plan based on the individuals needs.